markdias/shut_thebox/README.md

 npm run dev
 ```

 This launches Vite's development server (default port `5173`).
 Open the printed URL in your browser to start playing locally.
-Click the glowing dice tray to kick off the first round or to begin each subsequent round.
+Use the glowing dice tray to choose **Start game** or **Start new round**—the first tap now rolls immediately so play begins right away.

 ## Game features